This is for those who love their Siberian Huskies and are tempted to breed them.

 How is hip dysplasia diagnosed?
 Accurate diagnosis can be established through radiographic examination by a veterinary radiologist.
 The dog is sedated and the hind limbs are rotated and extended to allow the proper positioning of the hips and femurs.
 It is recommended that bitches in heat or in pregnancy not be radiographed since the hormones may interfere with joint laxity.
 After the films are taken, they are mailed to a hip registry organization such as the OFA or Penn Hip.
 Since the OFA has been the most commonly used hip registry in the world, only the OFA will be discussed.

 What is OFA?
 The Orthopedic Foundation for Animals (OFA) is a private, non-profit organization which disseminates information on orthopedic and genetic diseases to the public.
 It is the world's largest all-breed hip registry, with over 475,000 dogs.
-After a veterinarian takes an x-ray of the dog's hips, the x-ray is mailed to OFA for hip evaluation.
+After a veterinarian takes an x-ray of the dog's hips, the x-ray is submitted to OFA for hip evaluation.
 The radiograph is then evaluated independently by three board certified veterinary radiologists.
 The final hip grade is decided by a consensus of the three independent radiologists.
 Only dogs over 24 months of age that receive "excellent," "good," or "fair" evaluations will receive an OFA registry number.
 This number is reported to the AKC and parent breed club.
 Abnormal hips are only reported to the owner and referring veterinarian.
 Dogs under 24 months of age can have a preliminary hip evaluation, but a registry number will not be assigned until new radiographs have been resubmitted at 24 months of age.

 How common is canine hip dysplasia in the Siberian Husky?
 From January 1994 through December 1998, a total of 12,087 Siberian Huskies have been evaluated by OFA for hip dysplasia.
 Out of this total, 30.5% of the dogs have received "excellent" hip ratings, and only 2.2% have been dysplastic.
 (Please note that radiographs showing hip dysplasia may not have been mailed to the OFA on the advice of the referring veterinarian.)